What Movie Is This?

 Describe the visual moment in one or two sentences and include where it happens if you can.

-How do I find a movie by a quote?
+Can I find a movie from a short clip?

 Can I find a movie by one line I remember?